MonaSolutions/MonaServer/_sources/installation.txt

 Raspberry PI (armv61) Build
 ===================================

 You need to install a distibution where **gcc 4.8.2** is available.
-For now we have only founded Raspbian_ upgraded to the distribution *jessie*.
+For now we have only found Raspbian_ upgraded to the distribution *jessie*.
 Here is the protocol to install it correctly :

 - First download Raspbian_
 - Then write the distribution image on an SD Card (`How to write Raspberry Pi image to SD card <http://xmodulo.com/2013/11/write-raspberry-pi-image-sd-card.html>`_)